Skip to content

 Working with BigFleet

 What it’s actually like to interact with BigFleet from each role.
-These walk through the commands, CRs, dashboards, and decision points — not abstractions or pitches.
-If a section feels obvious, it probably is for that role; skip ahead.
+These walk through the commands, CRs, and decision points using only what the reference implementation actually ships today; sections that describe future tooling are flagged.
+If a section feels obvious for your role, it probably is — skip ahead.

 Submitting a workload (application developer)

 You’re writing a Pod spec like you would on any Kubernetes cluster.
-BigFleet enters the picture only if the cluster runs the optional bigfleet-unschedulable-pod-controller and your Pod can’t schedule on the existing node pool.
+BigFleet enters the picture if the cluster runs the optional bigfleet-unschedulable-pod-controller, which creates a CapacityRequest for your Pod — one CR per Pod, owned by it (ADR-0039) — so the fleet can provision a node that satisfies it when none already exists.

 apiVersion: v1